White House convenes oil CEOs as bust threatens US boom

 “Let’s test these guys,” Trump added.
 “Listen, they gave us millions of jobs.
 If anybody wants to be tested, we’ll test them.”

-On Thursday, Trump talked of working with Saudi Arabia and Russia to try to persuade them to ease up on oil pumping and back off their oil price war, which threatens more expensive U.S. shale oil production.
-The two countries “are fighting over this and as everybody knows, it’s, you know, really killing an industry,” Trump said.
+Trump had talked Thursday night of working with Saudi Arabia and Russia to persuade them to ease up on oil pumping, which is helping pull down oil prices and threatens more expensive U.S. shale oil production.
+The two countries “are fighting over this, and as everybody knows, it’s, you know, really killing an industry,” Trump said then.

-But one oil industry expert urged White House and oil company executives to focus on dealing with looming domestic problems from the oil market crisis, pointing to the possibility of U.S. disruptions in diesel fuel for supply trucks — trucks that Americans homebound by the pandemic increasingly depend upon – amid the market chaos.
+But at least one oil industry expert is urging the White House and oil company executives to focus instead on dealing with looming domestic problems from the oil market crisis, rather than fixate on the industry’s bottom lines.

+Amy Myers Jaffe, director of the energy security program at the Council for Foreign Relations, pointed to the possibility of U.S. disruptions in diesel fuel for trucking — trucks that Americans homebound by the pandemic increasingly depend upon — amid the market chaos.

-“This really requires … a national coordinated response,” said Amy Myers Jaffe, director of the Council on Foreign Relations energy security program.
+“This really requires … a national coordinated response,” Jaffe said, referring to bottlenecks in U.S. fuel supplies arising from the current petroleum glut.
 “You have to think about national security.”

-Oil companies were expected to pitch wildly varying actions for the administration.
-Some GOP lawmakers and small and medium-size oil companies are asking for measures including an oil embargo on Saudi Arabia or tariffs and other punitive measures to persuade the Gulf kingdom to stop flooding the global market with oil, driving down prices.
+Oil companies are pitching wildly varying actions for the administration.
+Some GOP lawmakers and small and medium-size oil companies are asking for measures including an oil embargo on Saudi Arabia or tariffs and other punitive measures to persuade the Gulf kingdom to stop flooding the global market with oil.

-Harold Hamm, executive chairman of the shale oil company Continental Resources, and a Trump supporter, donor and informal adviser, also asked the Commerce Department to investigate what he contends is illegal dumping of below-cost crude oil onto the market by Saudi Arabia and Russia.
+In attendance Friday was Harold Hamm, executive chairman of the shale oil company Continental Resources, who has asked the Commerce Department to investigate what he contends is illegal dumping of below-cost crude oil onto the market by Saudi Arabia and Russia.
 Hamm and Continental together donated more than $1.5 million to Trump’s campaign and political action committee.

 Small and medium oil producers — who are some of Trump’s and the GOP’s loyalist campaign supporters — want Trump to press global mediation to encourage major oil producers to ease back on pumping.
-That would likely take pledges from U.S. oil producers to ease pumping as well, something it’s not clear they’re willing to do.

 One oil industry regulator in Texas, Ryan Sitton, has been floating the idea of production caps and reaching out to leaders from OPEC and Russia, suggesting that offering to cut production in some way might be a negotiation chip the U.S. could bring to the table.